msberends/AMR/index.md

 #### Filtering and selecting data

-One of the most powerful functions of this package, aside from calculating and plotting AMR, is selecting and filtering based on antibiotic columns.
-This can be done using the so-called [antibiotic class selectors](https://msberends.github.io/AMR/reference/antibiotic_class_selectors.html) that work in base R, `dplyr` and `data.table`:
+One of the most powerful functions of this package, aside from calculating and plotting AMR, is selecting and filtering based on antimicrobial columns.
+This can be done using the so-called [antimicrobial class selectors](https://msberends.github.io/AMR/reference/antimicrobial_class_selectors.html), which work in base R, `dplyr` and `data.table`:

 ```r
 # AMR works great with dplyr, but it's not required or neccesary